kirti-max/apigee-X/generate-oauthToken/README.md

 # Apigee Proxy: Banking API

-This repository contains an Apigee proxy for
+This repository contains an Apigee proxy for Genarating Oauth token
-Banking API Gateway
-   - Oauth 2.0 token verification.
+   - Oauth 2.0 token generation using client credential grant type
-   - RaiseFault for every error scenarios + fallback flow
+   - RaiseFault for faults
-   - Logging
+   - used in BankingProxy

 ## Structure